pdhruv93/atatime-web/README.md

 @@time is a simple application that lets users mark their current activity and then check the list of other users doing the same activity at that time around the world.

-Check the react-native version <a href="https://github.com/pdhruv93/atatime-react-native-final">here</a>
+Check the react-native version <a target="_blank" href="https://github.com/pdhruv93/atatime-react-native-final">here</a>

 <h2>Intro Screen</h2>